restfulapi/restful-api/readme.markdown

 * Support localization of label/title affordances (just use 'message' injected into the controller)
 * Add a groovy bean class marshaler to support non-domain objects
 * Investigate why the test application needed to install the 'inflector' plugin? (this should be transitive)
+* Investigate why 2nd run of tests in grails console causes failures of the inflector plugin
 * Encapsulate the Inflector plugin within our own 'Inflector' class that exposes static methods (versus letting marshallers use the Inflector plugin directly)

 * Use a filter to calculate and add the ETag header SHA1 to the response